contractlevel/compliance/README.md

 Once a request for the KYC status of an address has been fulfilled by the Everest Chainlink node, Chainlink Log Trigger Automation will be used to route the response to the user/client's `CompliantLogic` implementation.

 `CompliantLogic` is an abstract contract.
-Users must inherit and override the internal `_compliantLogic()` function.
+Users must inherit and override the internal `_executeLogic_()` function.
 If the `CompliantLogic` contract address passed to the `CompliantRouter` during requests does not implement the expected interface, the request will revert.

 ## Fees